schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 <!-- **You are not the enemy:** this may seem obvious, but is worth stating.
 Your role is to help guide the story in interesting directions, not to kill everyone.
 You can give players hints and ideas if you think this will lead to a better story.
 Sometimes you will portray the adversaries, and are expected to do so vigorously but fairly. other times you will get to be an ally, companion, or peer, and once again you should be true to the spirit of the game. -->

 **Du bist nicht der Feind:** Das erscheint dir vielleicht offensichtlich, soll hier aber ausdrücklich erwähnt werden.
 Deine Aufgabe besteht darin, die Geschichte in interessante Richtungen zu lenken - nicht darin, alle umzubringen.
 Du kannst deinen Spielerinnen Hinweise geben und Vorschläge machen, wenn du glaubst, dass es die Geschichte verbessert.
 Manchmal stellst du die Gegenspieler dar und solltest dich dabei nicht zurückhalten, aber trotzdem fair bleiben.
 Manchmal wiederum stellst du eine Verbündete, Begleiterin oder Mitstreiterin dar und auch dabei solltest du fair und im Sinne des Spiels handeln.

 <!-- **Say "yes":** if players make suggestions or ask ques- tions it is probably because they are interested in what is going on.
 They probably have a cool idea to introduce to the story. encourage this and condently say “yes” to requests.
 This doesn’t mean you should let players get anything they want – but you should let players in- troduce elements into the story when the time is right. -->

 **Sag „ja“:** Wenn Spielerinnen Vorschläge machen oder Fragen stellen, tun sie das wahrscheinlich, weil sie interessant finden, was gerade passiert.
 Sie haben wahrscheinlich eine coole Idee für die Geschichte.
-Ermuntere sie und sag getrost "ja" zu solchen Eingaben.
+Ermuntere sie und sag getrost „ja„ zu solchen Eingaben.
 Das soll nicht heißen, dass die Spielerinnen alles bekommen sollten, was sie möchten – wenn es passt, solltest du sie aber Elemente hinzufügen lassen.

 <!-- **Make rolls meaningful:** every time you call for a die roll it should mean something interesting is going to happen, NO MATTER THE RESUlT.
 Don’t have players make rolls if the result is not important to the story, or if failure will stop the momentum of the story. -->